mavericks-db/mavericks-db/README.md

 ```
 🌱 A self-taught software developer from the Philippines.

-👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about HTML, CSS,
-and JavaScript.
-I started my coding journey on January 2022.
+👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about softwar.
+I started my coding journey on February 2022.
 Currently, I am studying as a remote student
 at Microverse.

 🎓 I graduated in University of the Philippines - Diliman with a degree in 🏗 BS Civil Engineering.